The Crucifixion poster

 The inciting incident occurs at 11 minutes when Nicole accepts the assignment to travel to Romania to cover the trial of Father Dumitru.
 This disrupts her comfortable life as a skeptical journalist in New York and sets her on a collision course with the supernatural..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This indicates the protagonist's commitment to Nicole decides to dig deeper into the case beyond simple reporting, choosing to investigate whether Adelina was truly possessed.
+This shows the protagonist's commitment to Nicole decides to dig deeper into the case beyond simple reporting, choosing to investigate whether Adelina was truly possessed.
 She commits to uncovering the truth about what happened in the monastery, crossing from observer to active participant., moving from reaction to action.

 The Collapse moment at 68 minutes (75% through) represents the emotional nadir.
 Here, Nicole becomes fully possessed by the demon.
 She loses control of her body and mind, experiencing the same torment that killed Adelina.
 Father Anton and others realize she is now the vessel, and an exorcism becomes necessary.
 Nicole faces spiritual death., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.